barker1889/MVC-Monitor/README.md

 It's worth noting that this is only a basic install of ELMAH, including receiving notifications via Prowl and setting up filters to stop certain errors getting posted.
 See the wiki for details https://code.google.com/p/elmah/w/list

+<h4>Roadmap</h4>
+* Application keys to prevent unauthorized applications posting to your monitor
+* User Login/Auth
+* Install as a windows service
+* Update MVC and use web API controllers + all angular front end
+* SQL Repository + update database to use indexable field types
+* Responsive layout